 - Teaches the brain to search for positives.

 - Allows time to verbally affirm your goals aloud and creates a manifestation within the universe.

 - Can pull you out of a dark negative emotional state and can create a positive emotional state.

 - Allows you to share how you feel with clarity and authenticity.

 - Opens deeper dialogue with yourself loved ones and confidants.

 I also write out my struggles and stresses so I can audit my thinking and see where I can find any disruptive patterns.

 Success leaves clues and so do your struggles.
 Awareness is the very start of any transformation.

 - 2 – Mindfulness

-Learn to relax your mind and quiet the voice inside your head.
+Learn to relax your body and mind while quietening the voice inside your head.
 Mindfulness is a great place to start with this.